neil-berg/portfolio/src/posts/2019-07-27-emanuel-rohss.md

 The code snippet above shows how all the sourced data from Airtable is on the `data` property on the components `props`.
 Additionally, all properties from the context object passed to this page can be accessed by the `pageContext` property, for instance, `props.pageContext.pressRelease`.

-## TODO: add gif showing project page once all data is in Airtable

 ### Image Gallery and Modal Carousel

 #### Flexbox gallery